google-deepmind/mujoco/doc/modeling.rst

 unmodified.
 This extension is also needed to specify mesh directories.

 Note that the while MJCF models are checked against a custom XML schema by the parser, URDF models are not.
-Even the MuJoCo-specific elements emebdded in the URDF file are not checked.
+Even the MuJoCo-specific elements embedded in the URDF file are not checked.
 As a result, mis-typed attribute names are silently ignored, which can result in major confusion if the typo remains unnoticed.

 Here is an example extension section of a URDF model: